tsotchke/llm-arbitrator/README.md

 - 🎯 **Automatically routes tasks** to the models that will handle them best
 - 🔍 **Preserves reasoning chains** so you can see exactly how decisions are made
 - 📊 **Manages context intelligently** to maximize what each model can understand
+- 📁 **Handles file context** for code files, documentation, and any other text-based files
+- 🖼️ **Supports images and multimedia** in multimodal contexts for capable models
 - 🔗 **Integrates perfectly with Claude/Cline** through MCP protocol

 Think of it as having a team of AI experts at your fingertips, each contributing their unique strengths to solve your problems with unprecedented intelligence.